Mission Statement – To connect the unconnected to Christ and together grow into fully developing followers of Him.

 Pass On — to others our faith in Jesus.

 In Communion (The Sacrament of the Altar) our Lord and Savior is continually distributing to us the body and blood of the sacrifice He made for us, the sacrifice by which He paid for the sins of the entire world.
 Thus, receiving His body and blood, we receive forgiveness, life and salvation.

 “That person is truly worthy and well prepared who has faith in these words: ‘Given and shed for you for the forgiveness of sins.’”

 – Luther’s Small Catechism

 We welcome all who fully understand and accept our view of Holy Communion.
 Those who are unsure of our beliefs should see the pastor before communing for the first time.
-If you would like to receive a blessing, come forward with your arms folded over your chest.
-If you prefer to take non-alcoholic wine, use the cups in the center of the tray.
+If you would like to receive a blessing instead, come forward with your arms folded over your chest.

 We recite the prayer above every prayer because our Lord personally gave us this prayer as the model prayer we should follow.

 We recite creeds because they are the cherished possession of the entire church confessing the one, true faith in the holy Trinity.

 The common confession is based on Jesus’ parable of the Pharisee and Tax Collector in Luke 18 on the right attitude of prayer.
 The absolution (when Pastor says, “Upon your confession, I as a called and ordained servant of God’s Word announce to you the grace of God and in the stead and by the command of my Lord Jesus Christ I forgive all your sins”) is the Lord’s life giving sure and certain word that we are forgiven.
 It is not the voice or word of the Pastor but the Word of God who forgives sins.